ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As described, in the constraint solver, there are actually two kinds of products: the multiplicative product, which aggregate constraint uses of applications, and the additive product, which aggregate constraint uses of case alternatives.
+As described, in the constraint solver, there are actually two kinds of products: the multiplicative product, which aggregates constraint uses of applications, and the additive product, which aggregates constraint uses of case alternatives.

-The additive product is only ever applied on wanted, so it's largely invisible to the programmer.
-However, the logic fragment from `Efficient resource management for linear logic proof search`_, whose constraint solving algorithm we use, has support for additive products in givens (just like without ``-XQuantifiedConstraint``, constraint implication can only be found in wanted, but the are allowed in givens when the extension is turned on).
+The additive product is only ever applied on wanteds, so it's largely invisible to the programmer.
+However, the logic fragment from `Efficient resource management for linear logic proof search`_, whose constraint solving algorithm we use, has support for additive products in givens (just like without ``-XQuantifiedConstraint``, constraint implication can only be found in wanteds, but they are allowed in givens when the extension is turned on).

 So it would be natural that when ``-XLinearTypes`` and